There are two ways to meet the admission criteria: by formal competence or by prior learning/experience.

 Admission by formal competence (general admission)

-Admission to Noroff studies requires a general education through successful completion of a three-year upper secondary education or a vocational education certificate.
+Admission by formal competence requires a general education through successful completion of a three-year upper secondary education or a vocational education certificate*.
 A specific study may require that an entrance examination be completed and passed.

 Math R1 (2MX), or S1 and S2 is required for admission to the Bachelor in Digital Forensics and the Bachelor in Applied Data Science.
 (Not required for mature students - over 25 - with relevant work experience.)
-A free online course is offered by Noroff University College for those who do not have this qualification.
-Read how to sign up here.

 Admission by prior learning/experience